jbock-java/simple-component/README.md

 Subcomponents and "component dependencies" are not there and I don't plan to add them, unless you convince me otherwise.
 At the moment I assume these are just a rather complicated "second way" to copy things from one component to the other, if you even have more than one component.
-The "first way" is to pass stuff via a `@Component.Factory`, of course.
+Needless to say, the "first way" is to pass stuff via a `@Component.Factory`.

 There is no `@Module`, but there is still `@Provides`.
 The provides methods must be static and live directly in the component.